February 7, 2015

 Now what to do?
 I have a plan.
 Of COURSE I have a plan!

 - Consider, while you’re still carrying these lovelies with you, looking for a scarf, or a pair of earrings, or some other accessory that works beautifully with your trophy purchase.
 They don’t have to be dye-lot matched, but they should look like they share DNA.
 The point of this is to be able to pull on another accessory at the same time that you wear your boots, so that the addition of (in this case) orange looks deliberate, rather than random. (if you’ve ever thought of going wild and getting an Hermes scarf, this is the time.
 They are CRAZY about orange…)

 - Think about a cardigan in this color family.
-Cardigan are easy to pull over other items, and will again give you that "I meant to do this" look.
-(House of Fraser has a lot of cardigans, as does Yoox)
+Cardigan are easy to pull over other items, and will again give you that “I meant to do this” look.

 - A sweater, or a dress.
 I don’t think that buying a garment specifically to leverage a “grail” purchase is a bad idea.
 Maybe you won’t be wearing orange for the rest of your life, but for this season, and maybe next season, it will be a frequently-worn signature.